AnonAmit/swiggy-detection-bypass/README.md

     *   **Swiggy Internal IDs:** It intercepts `SharedPreferences` to spoof Swiggy's specific tracking IDs (`adId`, `juspay_android_id`, `juspay_device_id`).

 Every time you run the `frida -U -f ...` command, Swiggy thinks you just bought a brand new phone and installed the app for the very first time.

+# Disclaimer

+## Legal Notice

+This tool is provided **for educational and authorized testing purposes only**.
+Users are solely responsible for ensuring their use complies with all applicable laws, regulations, and the terms of service of the applications they interact with.

+### Important:

+⚠️ **Unauthorized Access**: Using this tool to bypass security measures on applications you do not own or have explicit permission to test may violate:
+- Computer Fraud and Abuse Act (CFAA) in the United States
+- Computer Misuse Act (CMA) in the United Kingdom
+- Similar laws in other jurisdictions

+⚠️ **Terms of Service Violation**: Bypassing Swiggy's security checks likely violates their Terms of Service.
+Unauthorized use may result in:
+- Account suspension or permanent ban
+- Legal action by the service provider
+- Civil and/or criminal liability

+⚠️ **Liability**: The developers of this tool are **not responsible** for:
+- Unauthorized access to systems or accounts
+- Account bans, suspensions, or data loss
+- Legal consequences resulting from misuse
+- Any damages caused by using this tool

+### Authorized Use Only

+This tool should only be used:
+- On your own devices that you own or control
+- With explicit written permission from the application owner
+- For legitimate security research or authorized penetration testing
+- In a controlled laboratory environment for educational purposes

+### No Warranty

+This tool is provided "as-is" without any warranty of any kind, express or implied.
+Users assume all risk and responsibility for its use.

+---

+**By using this tool, you acknowledge and agree to this disclaimer.**